namesys-eth/ccip-store/EIP-____.md

     // Proof is hash of concatenated calldata bytes32 proof = keccak256(
         abi.encodePacked(
-            bytes32 node,
             bytes32 key,
             bytes32 value
         )
     )
     ```

-    for any generic function `function setValue(bytes32 node, bytes32 key, bytes32 value) external` in the L1 contract.
+    for any generic function `function setValue(bytes32 key, bytes32 value) external` in the L1 contract.

-2. The L2 contract must implement `function setValueWithProof(bytes32 node, bytes32 key, bytes32 value, bytes32 proof) external`
+2. The L2 contract must implement `function setValueWithProof(bytes32 key, bytes32 value, bytes32 proof) external`

 3. The deferral in this case must prompt the client to build the transaction with original calldata and the proof, and submit it to the L2 by calling the `setValueWithProof()` function.

-4. The `setValueWithProof()` function must internally calculate the proof, match it with the proof provided by the client and revert if the proofs do not match.
+4. The `setValueWithProof()` function must internally calculate the proof, match it with the proof provided by the gateway and revert if the proofs do not match.

 One example construction of an L2 handler in an L1 contract is given below.